Brayton Hall: Brayton shorthorns

 The breed, originating in the northeast of England in the latter part of the 18th century, was ideal for both dairy and beef production.
 Pure-bred shorthorn cattle had been a feature at Brayton from the first half of the 19th century.
 The original animals came from the Benson and Charity strain.
 The pedigree went back to Volume 1 and 2 of the Coates's Herd Book where an entry records Violet the grand-dam of the original Benson tribe.
 In 1839, Lawson added stock from the Gwynne tribe and by careful breeding and future sales the breed dispersed throughout the country to the great improvement of the general stock.
 After the death of the first baronet in 1867, the new owner dispersed the herd, the 96 animals averaging a price of £34 each.
 Lawson retained a few cows for the dairy and the farm and after the introduction of some highly bred animals of the Bates blood, the herd soon revived.
 The Bates shorthorns commanded high prices.
 In 1874, George Moore, a neighbour and close friend of Lawson's paid £1,100 for an Oxford cow at the Duke of Devonshire’s sale.
-In the following year when he dispersed of his herd he sold the same cow for £2,200, while her three-month-old heifer calf realised £1,100, bought curiously enough by the same Duke of Devonshire.
+In the following year when he dispersed of his herd he sold the same cow for £2,200, while her three-month-old heifer calf realised £1,100, bought by the same Duke of Devonshire.
 However, it was not all good news for a cow he had bought for £1,000 three years earlier sold for only £60.
 A visitor to the estate in 1876, reported that Lawson owned 100 cows and a large number of bulls, all of Durham shorthorn stock.
 He understood that Lawson had paid £3,000 for a cow and owned a bull weighing 1,000 kilograms which he boasted was priceless.
 In October 1906, following the death of the second baronet, the third baronet sold the entire herd of 68 animals, the 61 cows and heifers realised an average of £37 each and the 7 bulls £42.